chem-274-A-master/lab1/README.md

     ```
     make install
     ```

-4. Review the Makefile in `mcsim_python`.
-Write a comment above each target explaining what the target does.
-Make a note of any questions you have in your `README.md`(this file).

 ### Section 2 - Runnning Simulations
 1. Use the notebook `run_mcsim.ipynb` to run Monte Carlo simulations.
 Follow the instructions in the notebook.